EthanHeilman/BlockSizeDebate/README.md

 # BlockSizeDebate

-Argument1 Pro: Increased Transaction Throughput
+Argument 1 Pro: Increased Transaction Throughput
 =========

 The chief argument for the increase in blocksize is to raise the total throughput of the Bitcoin network from its current ~3 tps.
 This is most often attributed to an expected spike in adoption.

-### Counter Argument1.1: Other Scaling Solutions
+### Counter Argument 1.1: Other Scaling Solutions

 **1.1a Off-Chain Third Parties**<a name="Offchain"></a>